-The SP monitoring system was installed at the Schilthorn field site, located in the Bernese Oberland in the northern Swiss Alps.
+- 10 The SP monitoring system was installed at the Schilthorn field site, located in the Bernese Oberland in the northern Swiss Alps.
 The study area is located at the north-facing slope, which has an inclination of 30°, approximately 60 m below the ridge at about 2900 m asl.
 The lithology in the Schilthorn massif mainly consists of dark, micaceous shales with interbedded sandstones (Glockhaus formation), interbedded fine-grained clastic marly limestones and marls (Schwarzhorn beds) (Imhof et al., 2000).
-Around the test site, the surface consists of small to medium sized debris, including a layer of up to 5 m comprised of sandy, silty and clay material originating from the weathered bedrock, here micaceous shales (Hauck, 2002; Hilbich et al., 2008; Scherler et al., 2013; Pellet and Hauck, 2017).
+Around the test site, the surface consists of small to medium size debris including a layer of up to 5 m comprised of sandy, silty - 15 and clay material originating from the weathered bedrock, here micaceous shales (Hauck, 2002; Hilbich et al., 2008; Scherler et al., 2013; Pellet and Hauck, 2017).
 The main morphology of this permafrost site is described as crest.
 There is no more glaciation at the Schilthorn, with long-lasting snow patches only occurring in some years.
 Most of precipitation falls as snow (Hilbich et al., 2008; Hoelzle and Gruber, 2008), with up to 3 m snow thickness and recurrent avalanche risk.
 Typically, the snow melt period at Schilthorn north facing slope starts in early May (PERMOS, 2019).
-The permafrost is >100 m thick, and mainly isotherm with very little ice content.
+The permafrost is >100 m thick, and - 20 mainly isotherm with very little ice content.
 The ongoing permafrost degradation is reflected by the increase of the maximum active layer thickness from ca. 5 m at the beginning of borehole measurements to up to 10 m depth in 2018 (PERMOS, 2019).
-Detailed descriptions of the geology and the permafrost distribution around the Schilthorn summit and detailed meteorological and geophysical monitoring data can be found in Imhof et al. (2000); Hilbich et al. (2011); Scherler et al. (2010, 2013); Pellet and Hauck (2017) and PERMOS (2019).

-As part of the PERMOS network, ground surface temperature measurements have been performed since 1999 at the Schilthorn in three boreholes.
+Detailed descriptions of the geology and the permafrost distribution around the Schilthorn summit and detailed meteorological and geophysical monitoring data can be found in Imhof et al. (2000); Hilbich et al. (2011); Scherler et al. (2010, 2013); Pellet and Hauck (2017) and PERMOS (2019). - As part of the PERMOS network, ground surface temperature measurements have been performed since 1999 at the Schilthorn in three boreholes.
 In addition, soil moisture measurements, as well as refraction seismic tomography and ERT measurements have been conducted in regular intervals (Pellet and Hauck, 2017; PERMOS, 2019).
 Meteorological data, such as air and surface temperature, relative humidity, solar radiation, snow height, as well as wind speed and direction, are recorded at the meteorological station next to the borehole location (Hilbich et al., 2008, 2011; Hoelzle and Gruber, 2008).
-A horizontal
+A horizontal - 30 survey line in east-west direction for ERT monitoring was established in 1999, automatized in 2009 and extended in 2012 (Hauck, 2002; Hilbich et al., 2011; Mollaret et al., 2019).

 Figure 2.
 Electrode layout at the Schilthorn summit.
-The distance between electrode rows and between electrode columns is ca. 7.5 m.
+Electrodes are roughly 7.5 m apart in horizontal and vertical directions.
 Deep electrodes 18 and 20 are located 20-30 cm below the reference electrodes 1 and 16, respectively, while electrodes 17 and 19 duplicate the reference electrodes 1 and 16, respectively, in only a few cm distance (see Fig. 3 for photograph of electrodes 1 and 19).
 The legend denotes absolute electrodes heights, as well as heights relative to electrode one.